 How Long Does a Misdemeanor Stay on Your Record?
 (Forever)

-In 2020, over 5 million misdemeanors went to trial in the United States, but how long does a misdemeanor stay on your record?
-1,2
+In 2020, over 5 million misdemeanors went to trial in the United States.1,2 The duration that a misdemeanor remains on your record, however, may be a concern.

 The unfortunate truth is that misdemeanor convictions don’t go away and they can remain on a criminal record forever.
 However, the there a few things a person can do to help get rid of or hide misdemeanor charges but it depends on the charge and the state where it was filed.

-How Long Does a Misdemeanor Stay On Your Record & Why?
+How Long Do Misdemeanors Stay On Your Record, & Why?

 Because they are considered court records, misdemeanors don’t just go away and they stay on a person’s record forever unless there is a specific state law requiring the record be expunged or sealed after a set amount of time.
 Or if someone manually seals or expunges the misdemeanor themselves or with legal aid.